zhentaoshi/Econ5121A/README.md

 **Caveat**: This is an ongoing writing project.
 The text is incomplete, and must contain errors.
 *Use them at your own risk!*
+I edit the IPython notebooks (\*.ipynb) as the latest version.
+The PDF version may be behind, though it is print friendly.

 I encourage anyone, in particular students taking my class, to contribute or improve the notes.
 Send me pull requests.